 Feedback from practitioners indicates a requirement for more concise distillations of the SDCEP guidance.
-The 'Guidance in Brief' versions include the recommendations within the guidance and a limited amount of additional information to aid following the recommendations.
+Where provided, the 'Guidance in Brief' versions include the recommendations within the guidance and a limited amount of additional information to aid following the recommendations.
 In essence, all of the key messages within the full guidance are communicated within the Guidance in Brief.